 Some of Europe’s passenger trains are as follows.
 The high speed trains are called AVEs, Eurostar and Thalys TGV.
 These are international trains.
 The Inter City trains are national trains that provide transportation entirely within a country’s borders.

-This allows you to travel as many times as you want during a specific time period.
-For example if you purchased a 21 day flexible pass you could travel as many times as you want in those 21 days.
-You start your first day on your first day of travel by getting your pass stamped with the date.
-This consecutive day pass is valid for first class travel and is good in the following 17 countries:
+This allows passengers to travel as many times as desired during a specific time period.
+One advantage of traveling with this particular pass is one can travel at one’s own pace, stopping where and when desired.
+For example if one purchases a 21 day flexible pass one could travel as many times as you want in those 21 days.
+Begin the first day of travel by having your rail pass stamped with the date.
+This consecutive day pass is valid for first class travel and as of our latest update to this post, is good in the following 30+ countries:

 Other Train Info